Tuesday, July 22, 1969

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

-As he did on July 17 and July 18, Paul McCartney arrived early at EMI Studios to re-record the lead vocals of “Oh!
+As he had done on July 17 and July 18, Paul McCartney arrived early at EMI Studios to re-record the lead vocals of “Oh!
 Darling“.
-Not satisfied, he would try again on July 23.
+Still dissatisfied with the result, he would try again on July 23.

 Perhaps my main memory of the Abbey Road sessions is of Paul coming into studio three at two o’clock or 2.30 each afternoon, on his own, to do the vocal on Oh!
 Darling. […] Paul came in several days running to do the lead vocal on Oh!
 Darling.
 He’d come in, sing it and say ‘No, that’s not it, I’ll try it again tomorrow’.
 He only tried it once per day, I suppose he wanted to capture a certain rawness which could only be done once before the voice changed. […]

-The previous day, The Beatles had recorded the basic track of John Lennon’s “Come Together“.
-On this day, from 2:30 pm to 9:30 pm, they added the first series of overdubs.
+The previous day, The Beatles had recorded the basic track for John Lennon’s “Come Together“.
+On this day, from 2:30 pm to 9:30 pm, they began adding the first series of overdubs.

-John re-recorded his lead vocals and handclaps onto track four, with tape delay being added.
+John re-recorded his lead vocals and handclaps onto track four of the eight-track tape, with tape delay applied to alter the vocal sound.

 Initially, Paul played the electric piano part, but John kind of looked over his shoulder and studied what he was playing.
 When it came time to record it, John played the electric piano instead of Paul.
 Paul might have been miffed, but I think he was more upset about not singing on the choruses – John did his own backing vocals.